OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Add-in-SSO-NAA-IE/README.md

   technologies:
     - Add-ins
   createdDate: "03/19/2024 10:00:00 AM"
-description: "This sample shows how to implement SSO in an Outlook add-in by using nested app authentication."
+description: "This sample shows how to implement SSO in an Outlook add-in by using nested app authentication with Internet Explorer fallback auth."
 ---

 # Outlook add-in with SSO using nested app authentication including Internet Explorer fallback (preview)